junxit/us-congress-bills-110/metadata.md

 - 2007-03-05 — Introduced in House
 - 2007-03-05 — Referred to the House Committee on Oversight and Government Reform.
 - 2007-03-05 — Referred to the Subcommittee on Information Policy, Census, and National Archives.
+- 2007-03-06 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-03-06 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-03-08 — Committee Consideration and Mark-up Session Held.
+- 2007-03-08 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-03-12 — Placed on the Union Calendar, Calendar No. 21.
+- 2007-03-12 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-45.
+- 2007-03-12 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+110-45.